After the Fog

-After the Fog is a 1929 drama film directed by Leander De Cordova and starring Mary Philbin, Edmund Burns and Carmelita Geraghty.
+After the Fog is a 1929 pre-Code drama film directed by Leander De Cordova and starring Mary Philbin, Edmund Burns and Carmelita Geraghty.
 It was an early sound film, made during the transition from silent films.
 A separate silent version was also produced.
-It was the final film of star Philbin.
+It was Philbin's final acting role.

-Synopsis
+Plot

 Joshua Barker and his family have tended a lighthouse for generations, and he wants his daughter Faith to remain in the area and marry a local fisherman.
 However she dreams of a more exciting life and is won over when a socialite arrives in a yacht.
 She marries him and this sends her father over the edge, leading him to attack her with an axe.